-Nobody sensible, quits social media after a couple of weeks complaining it doesn’t work and Meetup is no different.
+Nobody sensible quits social media after a couple of weeks complaining it doesn’t work.
+Meetup is no different.

-Commit to doing regular meetings for at least 6-months no matter who shows up, or doesn’t.
+Commit to doing regular meetings aimed at your ideal coaching clients for at least 6 months no matter who shows up.
+Or doesn’t.

 2. Zoom in on your niche.

-Get narrow and talk to a problem or a small handful of problems that your niche wants/needs help with.
+Get narrow and talk to a problem or a small handful of problems that your coaching client niche wants/needs help with.

-The over deliver some more in any way you can think possible that is legal, ethical and moral!
+Then overdeliver some more in any way you can think possible that is legal, ethical, and moral!

 6. Use HARO (free with paid upgrade)